certifiedsteven/Re-Learn/README.md

 ## The Solution

-Studyback turns passive study materials into active, structured learning.
-Upload a document once, and Studyback:
+Re:Learn turns passive study materials into active, structured learning.
+Upload a document once, and Re:Learn:

 - Extracts the text and identifies the topics and subtopics within it.
 - Stores the material in a personal Material Library with per-topic progress.